t-kuester/backup/README.md

 * the _Backup_ button is used to create the actual backup
 * the table can be sorted by each of the columns, but only the _Type_ and _Include?_ columns are editable; valid archive types are `zip` and `tar`
+* when the backup has been triggered, the bottom of the UI shows the progress
 * the configuration is automatically saved when the UI is closed